-Solder all the Can Capacitor and stand-by switch terminals.
+Solder all the Can Capacitor terminals.

 The layout drawing shows dotted green and dotted red wires from PT as well as the ground wire from the capacitor bank on the board being grounded together.
-This is one star ground.
+This is this same as the star ground on the PT nut.